Frequently asked questions about soft water

 Tablet salt is recommended for use in your water softener, although granular salt may also be used.
 Block salt is not recommended as it dissolves too slowly.

-Frequently asked questions about the Atlantis AT210
+Frequently asked questions about Atlantis water softeners

-Does the AT210 work on unvented systems?
+D they work on unvented systems?

 Yes, but make sure you use the correct installation kit that is compatible with your plumbing system.

-How long does the salt last in the AT210?
+How long will the salt last?

 This depends on how much water your household uses.
 An average domestic household would use approximately 1 bag of salt per month.